Automate IT resource request approval workflows

 Requests are disorganized, and information is frequently missing.

-You're the weak link!
+You are the weakest link!
 Goodbye...

 In every company, there is a weak link in the process chain.